Pattern Cutter

 Working Hours and Environment:

-A typical week consists of 36-38 hours of work.
-You may be required to work evenings/weekends occasionally.
+A typical week consists of 36-38 hours of work a week.
+You may need to work in the evening or on the weekend occasionally.

 Career Path & Progression: